-The Penn Law’s Doctor of the Science of Law (SJD) program’s mission is to advance legal scholarship by producing graduates who have made significant contributions to their chosen area of study, and who are prepared to become leaders in the international academic community.
+The University of Pennsylvania Carey Law School’s Doctor of the Science of Law (SJD) program’s mission is to advance legal scholarship by producing graduates who have made significant contributions to their chosen area of study, and who are prepared to become leaders in the international academic community.

 The SJD is the highest law degree offered by the University of Pennsylvania.
 All applicants must have already earned an LLM, JD or equivalent degree from the University of Pennsylvania Carey Law School or another, comparable institution.